-Alternatively, you can use parental control app to keep yourself updated on what your child is doing online.
-It can be a good guidance to know what apps they use, how much time they spend online and what is their favorite screen activity,
+Alternatively, you can use the parental control app to keep yourself updated on what your child is doing online.
+It can be a good guide to know what apps they use, how much time they spend online and what is their favorite screen activity,

-The best way to avoid digital drama is by not giving your child a smartphone until they are 15 years old.
+The best internet safety for kids tip is to avoid giving your child a smartphone until they are 15 years old.

-This is to make sure that they are mature and responsible enough to handle the tempations that comes with owning a smartphone.
+This is to make sure that they are mature and responsible enough to handle the temptations that come with owning a smartphone.